hftf/roirpt/jeff-phrasing/README2.md

 This means far greater use of declarative programming, unbundling control flow, passing state via objects, and code that is basically self-documenting.

+Let's say you wanted to modify Jeff phrasing to remove contractions: it requires editing strings in dozens of places, which is error-prone.
+In contrast, you would only need to change one rule to do so in the engine.

 Admittedly, hardcoding as a strategy can make a reverse lookup algorithm easier to write, and replacing hard-coded data with routines that generate the same data may add lines of code.
 But I believe the readability and extensibility trade-off is worth it.